jackbittiner/CV/README.md

 ## Jack Bittiner

 The most important thing you need to know about me is that I won the Jackpot on the BBC1 television show Pointless.
-The second most important thing is that I am a budding junior developer with an abundance of potential.
+The second most important thing is that I am a budding junior developer who has recently graduated from Makers Academy.

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Hobbies and Interests](#hobbies-and-interests) | [Geometric Art](https://coloursnshapes.tumblr.com)